 Good practice guidance for professionals

-A sound knowledge of adult protection includes:
+A sound knowledge of safeguarding adults includes:

-- being able to recognise and report abuse
+- being able to recognise and report abuse and neglect

 Social Care Institute for Excellence (SCIE)